echodpp/DRL_Application/HW3/feature/readme.md

 - The integration of the feature matrix is expected to enhance the model's ability to discern between items and improve recommendation accuracy.
 - It particularly aids in effectively recommending new items or items with sparse interaction data, thereby mitigating the cold start problem.
+- I compared the two side info `categoryid` and `parentid`,, and compared the results, and finally chose a smaller number of patrentid for training to improve efficiency

 ---

-This markdown section explains the creation of the feature matrix from `categoryid` and `parentid`, and its integration and impact on the DRL recommender system.
-Feel free to adjust the content to better fit the specifics of your implementation and dataset.